-Graduates who commenced their course in 2019 onwards
+Pre-service teachers who commenced a teacher education course from 2019 onwards

 Your application for approval to teach (formerly known as the Graduate Recruitment Program or GRP) is an essential step to commencing your teaching career in NSW public schools.